joelparkerhenderson/github-special-files-and-paths/README.md

 GitHub links to this file, under the "Policy" link on the "Security" tab of your repository.

-Default `SECURITY` files that apply across all repositories can be placed in an organizations's `.github` repository, see <https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file>.
+Default `SECURITY` files that apply across all repositories can be placed in an organization's `.github` repository, see <https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file>.

 <h2 id="code-of-conduct">CODE_OF_CONDUCT</h2>